bcc-code/buk-universal-games/frontend/README.md

 # buk-universal-games
-This is a default readme
+This is a default readme.

 ```sh
 npm install